tcurdt/jdeb/docs/maven.md

-dst              | New filename at destination (type must be `file`)                            | No linkName         | The path of the link (type must be `link`)                                   | Yes for link linkTarget       | The target of the link (type must be `link`)                                 | Yes for link type             | Type of the data source. (archive, directory, file, link or template)        | No; but will be Yes in the future missingSrc       | Fail if src file/folder is missing (ignore or fail)                          | No; defaults to `fail` includes         | A comma seperated list of files to include from the directory or tarball     | No; defaults to all files excludes         | A comma seperated list of files to exclude from the directory or tarball     | No; defaults to no exclutions
+dst              | New filename at destination (type must be `file`)                            | No linkName         | The path of the link (type must be `link`)                                   | Yes for link linkTarget       | The target of the link (type must be `link`)                                 | Yes for link type             | Type of the data source. (archive, directory, file, files, link or template) | No; but will be Yes in the future missingSrc       | Fail if src file/folder is missing (ignore or fail)                          | No; defaults to `fail` includes         | A comma seperated list of files to include from the directory or tarball     | No; defaults to all files excludes         | A comma seperated list of files to exclude from the directory or tarball     | No; defaults to no exclutions